imSmaity/imSmaity/README.md

 -->
 ⚡ Fun fact:
 - 👯 I’m looking to collaborate on projects that are using JavaScript.
-- 🌱 I’m currently learning JavaScript and React required for Web Apps.
+- 🌱 I’m currently fixing bugs that are required for the projects.
 - ✏️ I Write blogs on free days.
 - 🏏 I love to playing cricket.
-- 🎵 I love to hear country music.
+- 🎵 I love to hear bengali music.

 <br>